joycse06/toy-robot-updated/README.md

 * Would have spent a bit more time thinking about edge cases and had written more specs if the app was not handling any of those cases
 * Though about if I should move `Entities::Robot` into `ValueObjects` namespace.
 Though it feels like it's an entity, It's being used as an immutable value object.
 * Would have introduced a `Sum` type for the return value of the `CommandInterpreter`, something along the line of `CommandInterpreterResult = Entities::Robot | Types::Strict::String` so it could either return an updated robot or some output to return to the user (for `REPORT` command) and simulator could do the right thing based on that. (and it won't have to pry into the `command_identifier` itself, which I think is not it's responsibility).
+* Would have tested the `CommandFileInterpreter` more, DRY-ed up file interpreter and `REPL` (they have a fair bit of duplication)

 ## License